Skip to main contentSkip to search

 Who holds power over Ontario schools.

-8 school boards under provincial supervision or oversight. ~760,000 students affected, including an estimated ~76,000 receiving special education supports.
+8 school boards under provincial supervision or oversight. over 700,000 students affected, including an estimated tens of thousands receiving special education supports.

 Board Tracker, Key Facts

-• 1 board have had elected governance restored
+• No boards have had elected governance restored yet

 Show all 5 factsShow fewer facts